 Probably, the most important running gear for beginners but experts as well as the running shoes.

-There’s a huge range of running shoes that could satisfy all the needs of the most demanding runners.
+A huge range of running shoes could satisfy all the needs of the most demanding runners.
 However, there’s no ideal running shoe that could suit every runner.
 This is because there are many parameters such as biomechanics, weight, running surface, foot morphology that vary between runners.

 The most important thing to consider when choosing a running shoe is the kind of sole you’ll want.
 The two main categories are: